Belisario-Fosca-W---Newfoundsons---GAME-TITLE

 Environmental Storytelling

-Each level is a self-contained narrative, visually evolving as players solve puzzles and uncover backstories.
+Each level tells its own story and evolves visually as players solve puzzles and uncover backstories.

 Narrative-driven Gameplay